 Mention the word “disease” and several severe sicknesses arise in one’s mind: diabetes, heart disease, cancer, HIV/AIDS, to mention just a few.
 But there is one malady that studies have shown to affect 50% of men and 6% of women by the age of 50, and at least 70% of men and 30-40% of women by the age of 70 (Trueb, 2002).
 It is a disease that elicits a wide range of psychological reactions, has treatments with limited results at best, and yet still manages to cost patients thousands of dollars in lifetime treatments.
 Unlike most diseases – which chew away at the body from the inside – this disease makes its presence known for the world to see, a threat constantly looming over its victims’ heads.
 It is Androgenetic Alopecia (AGA), otherwise known as male or female pattern baldness.

 The process behind balding is actually quite complex: hair doesn’t simply float away in the wind.
 As Ralph M. Trueb (cited earlier) explains extensively in his 2002 article “Molecular Mechanisms of Androgenetic Alopecia” from Experimental Gerontology, normal hair follicle cells go through a continuous cycle of growth, death, and shedding.
-Anagen, the growing phase, is a 2-7 year period of time in which not only does the hair shaft grow, but the entire follicular unit (consisting of epithelial cells and keratinocytes in the hair matrix) undergo rapid proliferation.
+Anagen, the growing phase, is a 2-7 year period of time in which not only does the hair shaft grow, but the entire follicular unit (consisting of epithelial cells and keratinocytes in the hair matrix) undergoes rapid proliferation.
 Anagen is followed by Catagen, a two week period in which the follicle experiences apoptosis.
-Finally, in the approximately 100 day period of Telogen, the hair shaft matures and is then shed before the cycle begins anew.
+Finally, in the approximately 100-day period of Telogen, the hair shaft matures and is then shed before the cycle begins anew.

-In victims of AGA however, the hair follicle actually miniaturizes, and as a result the amount of time spent in Anagen progressively shortens and the amount of time spent in Telogen proportionally increases.
+However, in victims of AGA, the hair follicle actually miniaturizes, and as a result the amount of time spent in Anagen progressively shortens and the time spent in Telogen proportionally increases.
 This offset ratio results in a gradual thinning of the scalp, characterized by Trueb as a “bitemporal recession of hair and balding vertex” in men, and a “diffuse thinning of the crown and intact frontal hairline” in women.
 At the end of its progression, AGA leaves men with a horseshoe-like spread of hair on the scalp, while women are left (in the most severe cases) with a circular gap in the center of their scalp.

 What makes AGA so very interesting is that the mechanism behind the follicular miniaturization remains to this day largely a mystery.
-The extent of our knowledge is reflected in the name of the disease itself, “andro” referring to the hormonal side of its etiology and “genetic” of course referring to the genetic aspect of the disease pathway.
-Our understanding of the genes influencing AGA is the most limited.
+The extent of our knowledge is reflected in the name of the disease itself, “andro” referring to the hormonal side of its etiology, and “genetic” referring to the genetic aspect of the disease pathway.
+Our understanding of the genes influencing AGA is limited.
 There is a common saying that the likelihood of balding increases if an individual’s maternal grandfather is bald, but based on the high concurrence of similar balding patterns between fathers and sons, it is evident that the gene is heritable from both sides of the family.
 Based on the difficulty of pinpointing its exact locus, Trueb has reported that “We probably deal with a polygenic inheritance, dependent on a combination of mutations,” (Trueb, 2002, Subsection: “Genetic Involvement”).